Many of us experience days when motivation feels out of reach, leading us to question: Is there some kind of secret to staying motivated?

 What Drives You?

-After creating the foundation of motivation in terms of a healthy physical state and a self-controlled mindset, we can further explore what drives motivation for us.
-What makes us passionate and inspired, and what makes us feel devoted?
+After creating the foundation of motivation in terms of a healthy physical state and a self-motivated mindset, we can further explore what drives motivation for us.
+What makes you passionate and inspired?
+What fuels your sense of purpose?

 As Friedrich Nietzsche famously said: